nfes-org/nfes-org.github.io/_posts/2016-06-01-Optimizedgeosteeringthroughthe.md

 ---
-title: "Optimized geosteering through the use of Extra Deep Resistivity and Broadband Seismic"
+title: "Optimized geosteering through the use of Extra Deep Resistivity and Broadband Seismic (Mats Bjorndal Skaug, Total)"
 tags: presentation
 ---